tchai81/demo-api/README.md

 1. For {"key" : "value"} pair, "value" only accepts String
 2. For getting a value for a key with timestamp, if timestamp is earlier than creation date, null will be returned
 3. Unit test is incomplete
 4. While testing on live url, you may encountering server not responding error.
-Please bear with this as this applicated is hosted based on a free tier service.
+Please bear with this as this application is hosted on a free tier service.